 - This event has passed.

-How: Watch birds for at least 5 or 10 minutes; upload the full list to eBird; repeat as often as you can
+How: Watch birds for at least 15 minutes; upload the full list to eBird.org/india.
+Repeat as often as you can.

-Welcome to India’s 7th edition of Endemic Bird Day on 8 May 2021!
+Welcome to India’s 8th edition of Endemic Bird Day on 14 May 2022!
 It is a day to document the endemic or near-endemic birds of our subcontinent.
-Take a look at the excel link for the list of all the 230 endemics of South Asia (as listed on eBird).
+Take a look at the excel list of all the 230 endemics of South Asia (as listed on eBird).

 This day also coincides with the Global Big Day, in which birdwatchers all over the world document as many species as they can in a period of 24 hours.
 By participating in our Endemic Bird Day, your checklists uploaded on eBird get added to the Global Big Day too!